Agora: Trust Less and Open More in Verification for Confidential Computing: Case Study

 \subsection{Verifying LVI Mitigation}

-We now elaborate on the LVI Mitigation policy to demonstrate the extensibility of \name, particularly with regard to side-channel mitigations.
-We target Load Value Inject (LVI) attack which exploits a micro-architectural load buffer to inject a value after a faulting load~\cite{lvi}.
+Last, we target Load Value Inject (LVI) attack which exploits a micro-architectural load buffer to inject a value after a faulting load~\cite{lvi}.
 Inspired by the methodologies of modeling micro-architecture semantics~\cite{mcilroy2019spectre, cauligi2020constant}, we extend the \vc language to represent the behaviors of the load buffer.
-A new $\tt flag$, $\tt LoadBuffer$ is introduced to represent if the load buffer is filled or not.
+A new $\tt flag$, $\tt LoadBuffer$ is introduced to represent if the load buffer is filled.
 We also extend the semantics of setting $\tt LoadBuffer$ for memory load instructions.
-It is cleared by $\tt lfence$, as all load instructions before the $\tt lfence$ instruction retire such that the load buffer is no longer occupied.
+It is cleared by $\tt lfence$, as all loads before this instruction retire such that the load buffer is no longer occupied.

-Practical mitigations have been integrated into GNU \texttt{binutils} (e.g., \texttt{as} assembler)~\cite{binutils} and further adopted by Intel SGX SDK~\cite{sgx:sdk}.
-The policy verifies that the binary applies this instrumentation strategy purposed by \texttt{as}, which inserts $\tt lfence$ instructions immediately after load instructions.
+Practical mitigations have been integrated into GNU \texttt{binutils} (i.e., the \texttt{as} assembler) and further adopted by Intel's SGX SDK.
+The policy enforces the instrumentation strategy purposed by \texttt{as}, which inserts $\tt lfence$ instructions immediately after load instructions.
 Therefore, for every sensitive load instruction (e.g., those after branches), the Obligation Generator introduces proof obligations that $\tt LoadBuffer$ at load's next instruction is cleared.

 \if lvi